drmortalwombat/oscar64/README.md

 On a linux installation one can build the samples invoking the *build.sh* shell script in the samples directory.

+### Debugging

+The .asm file is a great resource when debugging from within e.g. the VICE monitor, but there is also a source level debugging project underway: [Modern VICE PDB Monitor](https://github.com/MihaMarkic/modern-vice-pdb-monitor) by MihaMarkic

 ## Language extensions

 The compiler has various extensions to simplify developing for the C64.